UlrikaEriksson/sdl_hello/README.md

   - [Running the sdl hello program](#running-the-sdl-hello-program)
   - [Bonus](#bonus)

-This is a simple tutorial to install and run a simple program which uses the _Simple Direct Media Library (SDL2)_ in a C program.
+This is a simple tutorial to install and run a simple program which uses the _Simple Direct Media Library (SDL)_ in a C program.

 This tutorial assumes that you have installed and are familiar with running a C program as shown in the tutorial [here](https://github.com/Makerspace-KTH/c_programing_intro)